KashmereLabs/twitter_candlestick_feed_archives/README.md

 Although some free and propreitaty APIs exist, they are not easily auditable and do not combine candlestick data with twitter data on a real-time basis.
 Furthermore they usually don't provide archives beyond a certain time in the past.
 This feed can be used to query data starting from 01-10-2020 to potentially any time in the future.

+## Feed Tags

+The following tags can be used to construct ARQL queries on the feed data

+*symbol* - Symbol of the coin eg. BTC

+*date* - Date to be queries eg. 01-10-2020

+*hour* -  The hour for which to retrieve the data eg. 1 will return data for 00 - 01 hours.
+Combining with date tag will return the hourly data on a particular date else will return the data for that hour for everyday since beginning of feed.
+_Hours are calculated based on server time.
+For modifying server time see below_

+*sentiment_type* - positive / negative.
+Eg. querying by sentiment_type positive will return all time-series data points during which the average twitter sentiment was positive.

 ## Sample Queries

 ### Query all time-series for BTC